Wednesday evening, 25°F and cloudy

 Action tags are lovely as long as the action makes sense, and fits with the characterization and the story.
 You’re always going to be better off with a simple said or asked instead of a nonsensical action that will leave your reader scratching her head.

-Avoid inserting names into the dialogue in place of dialogue tags
+Avoid cramming names into dialogue

 “Lynette!”
 Raleigh swung me around to check on me.
 I think my leg was broken.